mercygsk/salesapp/README.md

 Server configuration settings can be found in /server/config/.

 ### API Endpoints
-config

 GET /api/products: Get all products.
 GET /api/products/:productId: Get a specific product by ID.
-GET /api/reviews/:productId: Get reviews for a specific product.
+GET /api/favorites/:productId: Get reviews for a specific product.
-POST /api/reviews/:productId: Submit a review for a specific product. config
+POST /api/favorites/:productId: Submit a review for a specific product.

 More detailed API documentation to follow....